geofabrik/OpenRailRouting-doc/map-matching.md

 csv_output.separator | ;       | column separator

-### Limits and Counts

-The cost for one request depends on the number of GPS location and is documented [here](FAQ.md).

-One request should not exceed the Map Matching API location limit depending on the package, see the pricing in our dashboard.

 ### CSV Output

 The map matching API supports a CSV output format.
 The CSV files contain two columns `latitude` and `longitude`.